DataDog/integrations-extras/embrace_mobile/README.md

 segments.
 At its core, Embrace turns complex mobile data into action.
 By collecting comprehensive session-level data for each and every user experience, Embrace extracts powerful insights to fuel your growth.

-After integration installation, Embrace provides dashboards that track key mobile health metrics.
+After app installation, Embrace provides dashboards that track key mobile health metrics.
 For any regression, you can inspect the full details of every affected user session without having to manually reproduce it.